OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 A shared mailbox allows a group of users to easily monitor and send messages and meeting invites using a shared email address.

 In Outlook on the web, a shared mailbox can be opened in the same panel as a user's primary mailbox or in a separate browser tab or window.
-For guidance, see the "Add the shared mailbox so it displays under your primary mailbox" section of [Open and use a shared mailbox in Outlook on the web](https://support.microsoft.com/office/98b5a90d-4e38-415d-a030-f09a4cd28207).
+For guidance, see [Open and use a shared mailbox in Outlook on the web](https://support.microsoft.com/office/98b5a90d-4e38-415d-a030-f09a4cd28207).

 > [!NOTE]
 > In Outlook on the web, while you can open a shared mailbox in a separate browser tab or window using the **Open another mailbox** option, you may encounter issues when accessing add-ins from the mailbox.
 We recommend opening the mailbox in the same panel as your primary mailbox instead.
 This ensures that add-ins work as expected in your shared mailbox.